-- (b) Financial Risk Protection in Accessing Health Care: This is another key objective of making health care universal.
+- (a) Financial Risk Protection in Accessing Health Care: This is another key objective of making health care universal.
 It is one of the critical hallmarks of health accessibility.
 Health financing policy impacts financial protection directly.
 Financial protection works by ensuring that payments made to obtain health care services do not expose people to financial difficulty and do not threaten living standards.
 Necessary for this to work is the collection of premium payments so as to pool funds for health care provision instead of relying on out-of-pocket payments for health care services at the time of use.
 Nigeria's out of pocket expenditure on health is one of the highest in the world and has been stated by the World Bank at 70.52 percent.
-This is in contrast to the Sub-Saharan Africa average of 29.98 percent. - (c) Equity in Financing Health Care: Equity and efficiency can go hand in hand in healthcare delivery.
+This is in contrast to the Sub-Saharan Africa average of 29.98 percent12. - (b) Equity in Financing Health Care: Equity and efficiency can go hand in hand in healthcare delivery.
 Equity financing is the process of pooling funds through the process of premium collections so as to offer equitable health care services to all members of the population.
-Overall, this can lead to a more efficient health care system.
+Overall, this can lead to a more efficient health care system.13

 "Equity" is distinct from "equality" in that as the former refers to allotting healthcare services according to the various needs of persons, the latter evens up what is offered to everyone.
-Equity in health care financing allows for policy options such as putting some intervention in health care services in regions of a given country where life expectancy is lower or disease burden is higher than the other parts of the country.
+Equity in health care financing allows for policy options such as putting some intervention in